mirumee/ariadne/docs/subscriptions.rst

 .. warning::
    Because of their nature, subscriptions are only possible to implement in asynchronous servers that implement the WebSockets protocol.

    *WSGI*-based servers (including Django) are synchronous in nature and *unable* to handle WebSockets which makes them incapable of implementing subscriptions.

    If you wish to use subscriptions with Django, consider wrapping your Django application in a Django Channels container and using Ariadne as an *ASGI* server.

+   At this time, Ariadne's ``start_simple_server`` is based on WSGI and does not support subscriptions.

 Defining subscriptions